PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ source ~/.bashrc
 ```

-## Checking which aliases are available
+## Checking which aliases are defined

 To see your aliases use the `alias` command: